Kane-R/Teamplate/README.md

 ## Tests <a name="tests"></a>
 Testing is conducted using the jest npm package (run test by entering "npm run test" in the terminal)

-See below screenshot of a recent test:
+See below screen capture gif of a recent test:

 ![](/test/test_13-05-2020.gif)

 ## Questions <a name="questions"></a>
 Contact: Kane Robinson <img src="https://avatars2.githubusercontent.com/u/60692868?v=4" width="50" height="50"></img>